 Photo by Ekaterina Bolovtsova

-Can I Machine Wash my Faux Fur Home Goods?
+Can I Machine Wash my Faux Fur Blankets, Throws, and Pillowcases?

-We do not recommend using public laundry facilities, as industrial machines are neither gentle nor sensitive enough to prevent damage to the faux fur.
-We also do not recommend using washing machines at apartment complexes, as they are also likely to cause damage to your faux fur blanket, throw, or pillowcase.
+We do not recommend using public laundry facilities, as industrial machines are neither gentle nor sensitive enough to prevent damage to the faux fur throws.
+We also do not recommend using washing machines at apartment complexes, as they are also likely to cause damage to your faux fur throw blanket or pillowcase.

 Since you only need to wash your item once in a blue moon, this bag is purrrfect for protecting our oceans.
-(We are currently working on developing a larger version of this wash bag to fit larger items like our faux fur blankets and throws.
+(We are currently working on developing a larger version of this wash bag to fit larger items so you can wash throw blankets and other large faux fur home goods.
 As soon as we have information to share, we'll let you know!).
 Simply follow the directions when washing your faux fur.

 How to Keep Faux Fur Fluffy Fauxever